Error-331/code_tests/docs/bible/links.md

 Desolate House - December 16 (There is nothing between sinners and eternal happiness, but their proud and unbelieving unwillingness);

 Pride and Prejudice - December 17 (Father, help me see past the externals and into the souls of people);

+Stay Low - December 18 (Stay low in your own eyes, and God will lift you high; Humility is perfect quietness of heart);